-How should you choose which reading(s) to do?
-Be guided by your interests and your experience in the class and the questions it raised for you.
+Below is a list of possible readings (available in Canvas under Files | Readings).
+Choose among them according to your interests and your experience in the class and the questions it raised for you.
 In addition, consider the situations and challenges you'll face in the future-and which readings might help you develop your thinking and readiness in those directions.